Neehi/cr-test-nick/README.md

 To check package.json for required versions of dependencies, run `npm list`.

 ### Start Development Server
 Run `npm start`.
 This will start the Angular development server on [http://localhost:4200/](http://localhost:4200/).
+Assuming the backend is already running with its default Docker configuration, the frontend will automatically proxy API and CP requests to it.

 If you need to get the backend up and running, please refer to the section on building and launching the backend further back in this readme.